Johnsonajibi/PostQuantum-DualUSB-Token-Library/GITHUB_RELEASE_DESCRIPTION.md

 **Why this matters:**
 - Better for enterprise adoption (banks, hospitals, government)
-- Works better with screen readers for accessibility
+- Improved accessibility for screen readers
 - More professional tone for a security library
-- Compatible with all documentation systems
+- Compatible with all documentation systems and tools

 ---